 Stay away from bad salespeople.
 You can write your own rules with what you want in life.
 Be an Eagle and do your own thing.

-Help people first and be a change you want to see in the world.
+Help people first and be the change you want to see in the world.
 Write to make the world better and make money too.